For urgent consular assistance call

 Use taxi services booked from hotels or taxi stands.
 Don't hail taxis on the street.

-Don't use private unmarked cars as taxis.
+Don't use unmarked private cars as taxis.

 If you travel by train, find out where the emergency exits are located.